 The protection of European communication networks has been identified as an important security interest of the Union and its Member States.
 Entities that are assessed as high-risk suppliers of mobile network communication equipment (and any entities they own or control) are not eligible to participate as beneficiaries, affiliated entities and associated partners to topics identified as “subject to restrictions for the protection of European communication networks”.
 Please refer to the Annex B of the General Annexes of this Work Programme for further details.

 Proposals are invited against the following topic(s):

-HORIZON-HLTH-2026-01-DISEASE-01: Innovative healthcare interventions for non-communicable diseases
+HORIZON-HLTH-2027-02-DISEASE-01-two-stage: Innovative healthcare interventions for non-communicable diseases